thelatemail/emacs_and_r_quickstart/README.md

 I'm basically going to walk through from starting, to setting up a workspace, to doing something useful, in order.

-I don't care if this isn't complete, or covers every point.
-It works enough to get you started.
-End of story.
+I don't care if this isn't complete, or covers every point in infinute detail.
+This will work enough to get you started, and cover some of the most obvious niggles an R user new to Emacs will run up against.

 # Install the software